ihreapotheken/IA-SDK-iOS/docs/IAOrdering.md

 ## IACartScreen

-* The `IACartScreen` is the primary component exposed by the `IAOrdering` module.
-* It provides a complete, self-managed flow for cart, checkout, and payment.
+* The `IACartScreen` provides a complete, self-managed flow for cart, checkout, and payment.
 The screen is reactive and integrates seamlessly with other modules—when a product is added to the cart elsewhere in the app, the cart screen automatically reflects the update.
+* It is exposed by `IACore` module but you have to register `.ordering` to use it.
 * It uses pharmacy identifier from prerequisites flow.